Sepulveda and Hawthorne Boulevards

 Photo from Cal State University Dominguez Hills Archives

-The Magic Chef at DEL AMO was -reputedly- the first supermarket in the nation to combine a gourmet restaurant, coffee shop, delicatessen, on-premises bakery, liquor, health food section and other departments in one super store.
+The Magic Chef Super Store at DEL AMO was -reputedly- the first supermarket in the nation to combine a gourmet restaurant, coffee shop, delicatessen, on-premises bakery, liquor department and health food section.

 Graphic from Magic Chef Markets